Adamtaranto/mimeo/README.md

 ## mimeo-self

-**Internal repeat finder.** Mimeo-self aligns a genome to itself and extracts high-identity segments above an coverage threshold.
+**Internal repeat finder.** Mimeo-self aligns a genome to itself and extracts high-identity segments above a coverage threshold.
 This method is less sensitive to disruption by indels and repeat-directed point mutations than kmer-based methods such as RepeatScout.
-Reported annotations indicate overlaping segments above the coverage threshold, mimeo-self does not attempt to separate nested repeats.
+Reported annotations indicate overlapping segments above the coverage threshold, mimeo-self does not attempt to separate nested repeats.
 Use this tool to identify candidate repeat regions for curated annotation.

 ## mimeo-x

-**Cross-species repeat finder.** A newly acquired or low-copy transposon may slip past copy-numner based annotation tools.
-Mimeo-x searches for features which are abundant in an external reference genome, allowing for annotation of complete elements as they occur in a horizontal-transfer donor species, or of conserved coding segements of related transposon families.
+**Cross-species repeat finder.** A newly acquired or low-copy transposon may slip past copy-number based annotation tools.
+Mimeo-x searches for features which are abundant in an external reference genome, allowing for annotation of complete elements as they occur in a horizontal-transfer donor species, or of conserved coding segments of related transposon families.

 ## mimeo-map

 **Find all high-identity segments shared between genomes.** Mimeo-map identifies candidate horizontally transferred segments between sufficiently diverged species.
-When comparing isolates of a single species, aligned segments correspond to directly homologous sequences and internally repetative features.
+When comparing isolates of a single species, aligned segments correspond to directly homologous sequences and internally repetitive features.

 Intra/Inter-genomic alignments from Mimeo-self or Mimeo-x can be reprocessed with Mimeo-map to generate annotations of unfiltered/uncollapsed alignments.
 These raw alignment annotations can be used to interrogate repetitive-segments for coverage breakpoints corresponding to nested transposons with differing abundances across the genome.

+## mimeo-filter

-Note: An addition tool **mimeo-filter** is included to allow post-filtering of SSR-rich sequences from fasta formatted candidate-repeat libraries.
+An additional tool **mimeo-filter** is now included to allow post-filtering of SSR-rich sequences from FASTA formatted candidate-repeat libraries.